o-brayarn/phase-4-project-pharmacare-frontend/README.md

 ## Known Bugs

     - Some functionalities and features break when deployed.
+    - Persistent error on Catalogue fetch (to be fixed)

+## Future Versions

+    - Make the user interface more presentable
+    - Enable Admin and User authentication & authorization
+    - Create a admin privileges and user interface
+    - Add chat functionalities

 ## License